-This privacy notice summarises how we will process your personal data when supporting you as Service User.
-Additional Privacy Notices are available for residents and current, former and prospective staff.
+This privacy notice summarises how we will process your personal data when supporting you as a member of staff.
+Additional Privacy Notices are available for residents and service users.

 You have the right to raise a concern about these issues about how your data is handled.
 You can also raise a concern with the Information Commissioner’s Office (ICO) if you are not satisfied with the way Hightown deals with your concern.

 We collect information about you in a variety of ways, including:

 - Application Forms and CV’s